Georgetown provides students with a rich array of opportunities to worship, reflect and understand their faith traditions.

 In the Jesuit tradition of educating the whole person, the Office of Campus Ministry strives to help students integrate faith, learning and service.

 Our Campus Ministry staff includes chaplains from the Roman Catholic, Protestant, Orthodox Christian, Jewish and Muslim traditions.
-We also support student groups who pray in a variety of other traditions, including Bahá’í, Buddhist, Hindu and Sikh traditions.
+We also support student groups who pray in a variety of other traditions, including Bahá’í, Buddhist, Hindu, Humanist, Latter-Day Saints and Sikh traditions.
 We also welcome students with no explicit faith tradition and encourage students with questions about faith to contact us.

 Our ministry teams can be found throughout the undergraduate campus, Law Center and Medical Center.
 Jesuits-in-Residence and Chaplains-in-Residence from a variety of faith traditions live as neighbors in student residence halls and apartments.
 These clergy and laypeople help build community and provide individual guidance to students.